Did you know that ornamental plants can be grown inside and outside of your house? They are, in fact, very adaptive to where they are planted.

 There are many types of ornamental plants.
 These are the most common ones that you could easily grow in your garden either in a pot, flower beds or as sidewalk and border plants.

-One of the most common and loved ornamental plants in the world, this is why they are often called the ‘’Queen of Flowers’’.
+One of the most common and loved ornamentals in the world, this is why they are often called the ‘’Queen of Flowers’’.
 There are so many rose species and cultivars that you can pick.

 Roses are easily grown, they come in a wide range of colors, and if you would like your garden to have a more vibrant space, then have you considered growing some roses?